-This topic explains how to restage apps on a new stack.
-It also provides a description of stacks and lists the supported stacks on Cloud Foundry v4-0.
+You can restage apps on a new stack.
+Here is a description of stacks and lists of stacks that are supported on Cloud Foundry v4-0.

 A stack is a prebuilt root file system (rootfs) that supports a specific operating system.
 For example, Linux-based systems need

 /bin directories at their root.
 The stack works in tandem with a buildpack to support apps running in compartments.
 Under Diego architecture, cell VMs can support multiple stacks.

 cflinuxfs3 stack is derived from Ubuntu Bionic 18.04.
 For more information about supported libraries, see the GitHub stacks page.

 The latest versions of Cloud Foundry include support for

 cflinuxfs4 which is derived from Ubuntu 22.04 LTS (Jammy Jellyfish).
 For more information, see GitHub cflinuxfs4 stack receipt.

 You can also build your own custom stack.
 For more information, see Adding a Custom Stack.

 For security, stacks receive regular updates to address Common Vulnerabilities and Exposures (CVEs).
 Apps pick up on these stack changes through new releases of Cloud Foundry.
 However, if your app links statically to a library provided in the rootfs, you might have to manually restage it to pick up the changes.

 It can be difficult to know what libraries an app statically links to, and it depends on the languages you are using.
 One example is an app that uses a Ruby or Python binary, and links out to part of the C standard library.
 If the C library requires an update, you might need to recompile the app and restage it.